kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### Typical Ineligible Items

 1\.
-Basic types of pavement listed as ineligible under §151.77.
+Basic types of pavement listed as ineligible under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.77   Runway paving: General rules.|§151.77]].

 2\.
 Taxiways providing access to an area not offering aircraft storage and/or service to the public.